American Wirehaired Pointing Griffon Association Rescue

 • Large, well-fenced yards

-• Children mature enough to handle a large dog
+• Children are mature enough to handle a large dog

 • As an adopter, you agree to provide humane care, including food, water, shelter, and necessary veterinary care.
 The dog must live in your home (not in an outdoor kennel), cannot be chained or used for fighting or experimental purposes, and must follow all local laws, including leash laws.
 You also agree not to sell, trade, or give away the dog.
 If you can no longer keep the dog, you must return it to AWPGA Rescue.